| |

 3. Queen Elizabeth Olympic Park

-The Queen Elizabeth Olympic Park is one of Hackney Wick’s greatest treasures (well, after Stratford).
+Queen Elizabeth Olympic Park is one of Hackney Wick’s best not-secrets.

-It was originally built for the London’s 2012 Olympics and Paralympics, but now it’s a world-class public space boasting beautiful parklands, waterways, playgrounds, sports facilities and tons of artwork scattered about.
+Originally built for the London’s 2012 Olympics and Paralympics, it’s now a world-class public space boasting beautiful parklands, waterways, playgrounds, sports facilities and tons of artwork scattered about.

-Not only is it a park but a significant platform for artists, a tourist spot for athletes, a great venue for music festivals and business expos, and a symbol of environmental commitment in East London.
+Outside of being a park it’s a significant platform for artists, a tourist spot for athletes, a great venue for music festivals and business expos, and a symbol of environmental commitment in East London.

 4. Victoria Park

-One of the most loved local parks in London is located in East, and that’s the gorgeous Victoria Park.
+One of the most loved and local parks in London is in East, and it’s none other than Victoria Park.

-You can also explore some historical highlights here including the Old English Garden, the Chinese Pagoda, and the Burdett-Coutts Fountain.
-Plus incredible music and cultural festivals if you time your visit right.
+P.S. – You can also explore some historical highlights here including the Old English Garden, the Chinese Pagoda, and the Burdett-Coutts Fountain.

 5. Victoria Park Market